eliciasTES/TES-DnD-Campain/Database/data/CharacterSheets/cSheetElias.md

 He was taken first by hunger, not faith.

 Born into obscurity and consumed by a Namiran cannibal cult, he was marked as both offering and sustenance in a ritual cycle that saw suffering as communion.
 But Elias did not break as expected.
 He adapted.
 Learned.
 Survived in ways that made him dangerous even before he understood why.
+Over time the life-siphoning rituals led by his brethren, designed to weaken a victim, made him grow stronger and opened his eyes to more than just pain and suffering.

 When he escaped, he did not emerge cleanly into freedom.
 He was hunted—by those who saw him as stolen property, and by those who saw him as contamination that should not exist outside ritual control.